ThomasVille/neural-network/README.md

 # neural-network
-Authors : Slim BOUAOUINA - Thomas VILLE
+>Authors : Slim BOUAOUINA - Thomas VILLE
+>ESIEA 2017

 The main goal of this project is to find the best parameters for a neural network which purpose is to detect malicious software.